 Search engine marketing is one of the most important digital channels for advertisers.
 It’s been a proven winner for over a decade, comprising a large portion of nearly every online marketing budget.
 Paid search is successful because it matches ads with consumers via one of the most valuable pieces of intent data available to advertisers: the search keyword.

 Knowing what a consumer is searching for is like having a window into their current needs and interests.
-Each advertiser’s unique data set of these search terms is a valuable business asset that can be leveraged in a variety of ways to help drive smarter, one-on-one conversations with customers.
+Each advertiser’s unique data set of these search terms is a valuable business asset that can be leveraged in a variety of ways to help drive smarter, one-on-one conversations and personalized experiences with customers.

 Having spent $18.4 billion on search advertising in 2013, marketers have perfected the art and science of understanding how to connect the right ads, offers and landing pages to keywords and phrases.
 There’s also a new sub-category of retargeting called search retargeting which targets banners ads to consumers based on advertiser keywords.